meri-imperiumi/handbook/docs/systems/electrics.md

 ### Fixed solar panels

-The vessel has two fixed solar arrays:
+The vessel has three fixed solar arrays:

 * 240W array (2×120W panel) on the stern arch
 * 120W panel on top of the hatch garage
+* 200W array (2×100W panel) on top of the dinghy in the bow

 Each of these is connected to its own Victron SmartSolar charge controller.